mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 ```

 ### Is hidden
-- Add `isHidden` attributed to `ChatComponent` that hide the container view and executed extra bihavior when is show again in the screen:
+- Add `isHidden` attributed to `ChatComponent` that hide the container view and executed extra behavior when is show again in the screen:
 ```swift
 let chatComponent = ChatComponent(....) chatComponent.isHidden = true